christwinn/woocommerce-api-client-java/README.md

 # The WooCommerce REST API Client for Java

-The WooCommerce REST API Client for Java provides easy access to the features of the e-commerce platform's API.
+The WooCommerce REST API client library for Java provides easy access to the features of the e-commerce platform's API.
 The client supports the WooCommerce REST API in th latest v3 version.

 ---